github/docs/content/developers/overview/secret-scanning.md

 ---
 title: Secret scanning
-intro: 'As a service provider, you can partner with {% data variables.product.prodname_dotcom %} to have your secret token formats secured through secret scanning, which searches for accidental commits of your secret format and can be sent to a service provider''s verify endpoint.'
+intro: 'As a service provider, you can partner with {% data variables.product.prodname_dotcom %} to have your secret token formats secured through secret scanning, which searches for accidental commits of your secret format and can be sent to a service provider\'s verify endpoint.'
 redirect_from:
   - /partnerships/token-scanning/
   - /partnerships/secret-scanning